particle-iot/device-os/docs/build.md

 ## Building the `develop` branch

 Before the 0.4.0 firmware was released, we recommended the develop branch for early adopters to obtain the code.
 This is still fine for early adopters, and people that want the bleeding edge, although please keep in mind the code is untested and unreleased.

-The released code is available in the `latest` branch.
-This will eventually become the `master` branch once 0.4.4 is released for the Core.
+Pre-releases are available in `release/vx.x.x-rc.x` branches.
+Default released firmware is available as `release/vx.x.x`, which is also then duplicated to `release/stable` and `master` branches.

 To build the develop branch, follow these guidelines: